MOST BEAUTIFUL PLACES IN CHILE TO VISIT

-Must see sights in Santiago; La Moneda Palace, San Cristobal hill, Plaza de Armas, Pre-Columbian art museum, Metropolitan park, La Chascona (Pablo Neruda museum).
+Must-see sights in Santiago are: La Moneda Palace, San Cristobal Hill, Plaza de Armas, Pre-Columbian art museum, Metropolitan Park, La Chascona (Pablo Neruda Museum).

 Pucon is a town in central Chile’s Lake District.

-If you like hiking there are many day hikes to the impressive waterfalls.
-More adventurous can do a climb to the top of Villarrica volcano but you’ll need proper gear for walking in snow and ice.
-In winter it’s a popular place for skiing/snowboarding.
+If you like hiking, there are many day hikes to the impressive waterfalls.
+More adventurous can climb to the top of the Villarrica Volcano, but you’ll need proper gear for walking in snow and ice.
+In winter, it’s a popular place for skiing/snowboarding.

-Easy to get by bus from Santiago, takes between 9-10 hours.
+- It is easy to get by bus from Santiago, but it takes between 9-10 hours.

 Visit Some Hidden Gems in Chile

-Siete Tazas is a national park located in Curicó Province.
+Siete Tazas is a national park located in Curicó Province in central Chile.

-Siete Tazas an amazing surprise for foreign tourists, locals know about it and often go there for weekends from Santiago.
+Siete Tazas is an amazing surprise for foreign tourists.
+Locals know about it and often go there for weekends from Santiago.

-Its name Siete Tazas (Seven Cups) comes from seven natural pools connected between each other with the ice-cold turquoise river passing through.
+Its name Siete Tazas (Seven Cups) comes from seven natural pools connected with each other with the ice-cold turquoise river passing through.

-The best way to explore Siete Tazas is to stay here for a couple of days there are campsite and cabins, if you stay there you don’t pay an entrance fee.
+The best way to explore Siete Tazas is to stay here for a couple of days there are campsites and cabins, and if you stay there, you don’t pay an entrance fee.

-To get here first take a bus from Santiago to Molina (a small town) from there take another bus to Parque Ingels.
+- To get here first take a bus from Santiago to Molina (a small town) and from there take another bus to Parque Ingels.

-The best things on the island are nature related; go to see penguin colony, hike in Chiloe National park where you can spot dolphins in the water, seals chilling on the beach or even pygmy glue whales.
+The best things on the island are nature-related; go to see the penguin colony, and hike in Chiloe National Park where you can spot dolphins in the water, seals chilling on the beach, or even pygmy blue whales.

-There is a ferry connecting the island with the mainland, they leave from Pargua, every day from 6.30 am to 11 pm.
+- There is a ferry connecting the island with the mainland.
+They leave Pargua every day from 6.30 am to 11 pm.

-Either way gives you an opportunity to be one of the very few people who see O’Higgins glacier.
-If you decide to do a hike you won’t regret though sometimes it can be a bit tough due to unpredictable Patagonian weather, but as a reward, you get stunning views from the trail over turquoise O’Higgins lake and the blue-grey glacier.
+Be one of the very few people who see the O’Higgins Glacier.
+If you decide to do a hike, you won’t regret it though sometimes it can be tough due to unpredictable Patagonian weather.
+As a reward, you get stunning views from the trail over turquoise O’Higgins Lake and the blue-grey glacier.

-Unlike famous Torres del Paine very few people do this hike every year, though the trail is marked quite well and there are no dangerous animals in the area.
+Unlike the famous Torres del Paine, very few people do this hike every year, though the trail is marked quite well, and there are no dangerous animals in the area.

-What to do you think?
+What do you think?
 Which are the best places to visit in Chile in your opinion?
 Have we missed some beautiful places in Chile on the list?
-Let us know!